What do you need to know about assessment for NCEA?

 Start by getting a good basic understanding of NCEA.
 You can google NCEA and get to the NZQA website, download the brochure, download the app or watch the video.

 What do we do at Westland High School?

 The sections that follow outline our expectations of you, what you can do if things go wrong, and where you can go for help.
+Follow the link for more information, Westland High School NCEA Information.
 Some key people and their contact emails are:

 Course expectations and attendance

 It is expected that you: